ChristianGobin/Titanium-Armoire-Capital/README.md

 </p>
 <h4> About Us: </h4>
 <p>
-  We are a Corporation that specializes in the reallocation of funds from one client to the other seamlessly, discrete, and with a promise of atleast 1% return per day guaranteed.
+  We are a Corporation that specializes in the reallocation of funds seamlessly, and discrete.
+We give our employees the option to interview others they think would benefit from this position.
+This opens another stream of income to our employees through our referral program.
 </p>
 <h3>
   Tech Used: